SwingGuy1024/PIzzaOrders/README.md

 * `confirmAndDecodeInteger(final String id) throws ResponseException` This Parses the String into an Integer.
 A better name might be just `decodeInteger()`, but it starts with `confirm` to keep with the convention that all methods that throw a `ResponseException` start with `confirm`.

 People have asked why I didn't use the word *validate,* since it's pretty standard.
 I decided not to use it to be clear that these methods are not a part of any third-party validation framework.

+I should also stress that these are just convenience methods.
+If any developers have cases not handled by one of these, and can't write a simple convenience method to do what they need, they are free to throw a ResponseException directly.
+Any RuntimeExceptions need not be caught.
+They will get logged and an INTERNAL_SERVER_ERROR response will be returned.

 ## Data Model